New Jersey Children's System of Care Resources for Educational Professionals

 Educators are free to use the following PDFs as needed in their schools.
 Please note that most of these items are available in multiple languages on PerformCare’s Guides and Brochures Page.

-- CSOC Youth and Family Guide — a detailed booklet about most CSOC services and guidelines.
+- CSOC Youth and Family Guide (PDF) — a detailed booklet about most CSOC services and guidelines.

 CSOC Town Hall Meetings